 Digital transformation is a process of change in which - and everyone must be aware of this - we are already in the midst.
 This change process is based on digital technologies that are being developed at an ever faster rate.
 And no sooner has one arrived than it opens the door to new digital technologies.
 Even classic quality management is by no means exempt from digitization.

 Is this a spiral that is turning at breakneck speed and swallowing up people in their work and actions?
-No, says Dr. Griga, but we have to ask the right questions, and as concretely as possible: So how can quality management and quality assurance - also in dealing with the international standard ISO 9001 - face up to the changes brought about by digitization in order to remain an impulsive partner for industry, production and services?
+No, says Dr. Griga, but we have to ask the right questions, and as concretely as possible: So how can quality management and quality assurance - also in dealing with the international standard ISO 9001 - face up to the changes brought about by digitization in order to remain an impulsive partner for industry, production, and services?

 Quality management: Dealing confidently with digitization

 - Competencies and knowledge: they are also crucial to the future success of quality management.
-Knowledge of the organization about the development and influences of digitization, knowledge about the effects of this transformation on processes and management systems, on information quality and data quality.
+Knowledge of the organization about the development and influences of digitization, knowledge about the effects of this transformation on processes and management systems, and on information quality and data quality.

 - Flexibility: Some topics remain, for example the importance of quality per se with the goal of a satisfied customer.
 Others change and new ones are added.
 Recognizing this is essential!